Jodie Rimmer

-Jodie Rimmer (born 1974) is a New Zealand voice and performer actress best known for starring on Young Hercules, as Lilith.
-Her work includes Xena: Warrior Princess, Channelling Baby, The Strip, and In My Father's Den.
+Jodie Rimmer (born 1974) is a New Zealand actor best known for starring on Young Hercules, as Lilith.
+Her work includes Xena: Warrior Princess,The Strip, and In My Father's Den.
+Jodie guest starred in season 1 & 2 of Sweet Tooth for Netflix.

 Biography

 Rimmer was educated at Carmel College & Glenfield College on Auckland's North Shore.

 Awards

 In 2005, Rimmer won in the Performance by an Actress in a Supporting Role category at the New Zealand Screen Awards for her role in the film In My Father's Den (2004).